cobbzilla/vastra/README.md

 Runners, cyclists and many other athletes enjoy the power of commercial GPS services.
 But how hard are they really?
 It's GPS and a map at the end of the day.
 This is not rocket science.
 Why are we so comfortable giving our data to third parties?

+## Data Privacy
-Nerva is self-hosted.
-You will never send your data to any third party.
+Nerva is self-hosted and does not send your data to any third party.
+Nerva uses MapBox for loading map tiles from OpenStreetMap.
+For the truly paranoid, you could host your own map tiles; I'm OK with MapBox knowing which map tiles I load, for now.

-Nerva offers two different tools, one low-level and one slightly higher-level
+Nerva offers two different tools, one low-level and one higher-level.

-## Nerva Collect
+## Nerva Tools

+### Collect
-Nerval Collect is a low-level GPS data collection tool.
+Nerva Collect is a low-level GPS data collection tool.
 It is a simple static website that you can host anywhere.
-If you wondered how easy it could be to put GPS dots on a map, this makes a deent starter kit.
+If you wondered how easy it could be to put GPS dots on a map, this makes a decent starter kit.

-### MapBox
+#### MapBox
-Upon first load, you'll be asked for your MapBox API key (for OpenStreetMaps).
+Upon first load, you'll be asked for your MapBox API key.
 You can get a free one from MapBox.
 If you don't enter an API key, the GPS tracking will still work, but you won't see the map.

-### How it works
+#### How it works
 Nerva Collect tracks your location on a map, and puts a red circle on the map every time it is notified of a change.
  * You can download the data as a CSV at any time.
  * GPS data is only stored in the browser session.
 You will lose all the data when you reload the page, unless you download it.
  * Only your MapBox key is stored in HTML local storage on your device.
 You can clear it at any time.

-## TODO: Nerva Workout
+### TODO: Nerva Workout

 Nerva Workout will extend Nerva Collect to coalesce raw GPS measurements into digested "virtual locations" by averaging recent values and discarding significant outliers.